andrivet/ADVi3pp/.github/contributing.md

 ### Pull Requests

-Pull Requests can either be targeted to the advi3++ branch or to development branches (e.g., `advi3++dev`).
+Pull Requests have to be targeted to the advi3++ branch.
+The development branches (e.g., `advi3++dev`) is unstable so please do not submit PR for it.
 If this is your first Pull Request, please read Github's [Pull Request](https://help.github.com/articles/creating-a-pull-request/) documentation.

 * Fill in [the required template](pull_request_template.md).
 * Don't include issue numbers in the PR title.